aduffy70/LabNotes/_posts/2016/2016-10-17-Difficult-amplification-in-GBS-samples.md

   * Trying rbcL with Ebihara's filmy fern primers at higher temps and with more GC Enhancer to try to knock down non-specific binding.

 PCR0251 results:
   * All reactions failed.
 Ran twice.
 Perhaps the GC Enhancer is hurting rather than helping.
 The actual GC content of this region is only 43% so it may not be necessary.
-Try at 53C with 0, 10, and 20% GC Enhancer.
-The 10% is a positive control since that is what worked on PCR0250.
+Try at 53C with and without GC Enhancer.